Research Management Offices

 Research Services and Resources

 The CCTS co-provides core research support and training infrastructure in other areas such as pilot project funding, education and career development, biostatistics and research design, regulatory support and research integrity, biomedical informatics, development of novel therapeutics and medical devices, and translational technology development.
 Key informatics resources within the CCTS include the Biomedical Informatics Core, the Biostatistics, Epidemiology, and Research Design consulting group, and the Research Electronic Data Capture (REDCap) Consortium, a secure, web-based application designed exclusively to support data capture for research studies.
-CCTS can also provide participant recruitment and laboratory testing services as well as offers opportunities for pilot study funding.
+CCTS can also provide participant recruitment and laboratory testing services as well as offers opportunities for pilot study funding and training, education, and mentoring for clinical research coordinators, graduate students, and junior faculty.
 To learn more about CCTS services for investigators, download Town Hall presentations here and here.
 To cite the CCTS in manuscript acknowledgements, use the following statement: The project described was supported by the National Center for Advancing Translational Sciences, National Institutes of Health, through grant number UL1TR000117.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.

 UK operates a nationally recognized research library system comprised of 12 individual libraries.
 In addition to housing more than 3.9 million volumes (550,000 e-books), 97,000 periodical titles (69,000 electronic journals), over 6.5 million microforms, more than 99,000 audio-visual materials, and 450 licensed online databases, UK Libraries has a Medical Center Library that offers library services tailored to health sciences research, including literature searches.
 Visit the Medical Center Library here.